PROTOTYPES

 Lord of the Rings - LINK

-Mark of the Mole - Matty Reichert reviewed it.
+Mark of the Mole - Matt Reichert reviewed

 Miner 2049'er Vol. II - Includes a level select.
-Jose Artiles and Matty Reichert LINK
+Jose Artiles and Matt Reichert LINK

 Nexar - original version has roll-over bug, the later version doesn't.